 For know you this and understand, that no fornicator, or unclean, or covetous person (which is a serving of idols), hath inheritance in the kingdom of Christ and of God.
 Let no man deceive you with vain words.
 For because of these things cometh the anger of God upon the children of unbelief.
 Be ye not therefore partakers with them.
 For you were heretofore darkness, but now light in the Lord.
 Walk then as children of the light.
 For the fruit of the light is in all goodness, and justice, and truth; proving what is well pleasing to God: And have no fellowship with the unfruitful works of darkness, but rather reprove them.
 For the things that are done by them in secret, it is a shame even to speak of.
 But all things that are reproved, are made manifest by the light; for all that is made manifest is light.

 But who are the true followers of our Lord?
 They are those who have joined His supernatural society on earth, the Roman Catholic Church.
 That Church alone is “the pillar and ground of the truth” (1 Tim 3:15), if we’re going to be biblical about it, and it alone Christ has established as the congregation of the faithful.
 Hence neither public heretics nor schismatics can be a part of her: Schismatics are not congregated and heretics are not faithful.
-“In fact there is only one true and holy religion, founded and instituted by Christ Our Lord,” Pope Pius IX teaches.
-“Mother and Nurse of the virtues, Destroyer of vice, Liberator of souls, Guide to true happiness, she is called Catholic, Apostolic and Roman” (Allocution Iamdudum Cernimus; excerpted in Papal Teachings: The Church, n.
-230).
+“And, indeed, there is one true and holy religion on the earth founded and established by Christ the Lord Himself,” Pope Pius IX teaches.
+“It is called Catholic, Apostolic, Roman by name, the fruitful and nurturing parent of all virtues, the expeller of vices, and the liberator of souls, the touchstone of true happiness” (Allocution Iamdudum Cernimus).

 Granted, mere membership in the Church is not sufficient for salvation; but it is necessary to be either a member of the Church or, at the very least, to be joined to the Body of the Church by an efficacious desire through Faith, hope, and charity (see Holy Office Letter Suprema Haec Sacra, Aug.
 8, 1949).
 Hence the Church is truly called the the “Ark of Salvation” (Pope Pius IX, Allocution Singulari Quadam), such that “whosoever turns his back on the Church cannot be near to Christ” (Pope Leo XIII, Encyclical Rerum Novarum, n.
 30).